This article about the future of advertising has been written by a bot.

 [Insert a quote from William Gibson about an unevenly distributed future]

 [Complain that it is hard to be a prophet in your own land]

 [Provide some stats that the growth of digital ad spend will continue]

 [Bring up a scene from Minority Report, where Tom Cruise sees personalized ads after his eyes get scanned]

 Okay, okay, it’s not a bot that wrote this article, but a thirty-something content manager from an ad-tech company.
-The content written by artificial intelligence, or AI, will be one of the trends of the coming years.
-Luckily for people like myself, we are not there yet.
+The recent advances in AI, however, make content generation possible to some extent.
+We will talk some more about this later.

 The Future is Going To Be Like Present But More Futuristic